-In previous compliance assessments, emissions estimates have been provided by the NAEI for the year prior to the assessment year and are based on the traffic counts for individual major road links for that prior year.
+In compliance assessments prior to 2020, emissions estimates were provided by the NAEI for the year prior to the assessment year and are based on the traffic counts for individual major road links for that prior year.
 In previous years the link by link and gridded emissions were then scaled forward one year by the application of scaling factors based on NAEI emissions projections.
-Road link NO_x emissions have previously been calculated on a link by link basis based on activity and emission factor scaling, because road transport is such a dominant source for NO_x and NO2, while link by link

-PM10, PM{2.5} and benzene emissions and gridded emissions have previously been scaled forward based on a comparison of national totals.
+Road link NO_x emissions were previously calculated on a link-by-link basis based on activity and emission factor scaling, because road transport is such a dominant source for NO_x and NO2.
+Link by link PM10, PM{2.5} and benzene emissions and gridded emissions were previously scaled forward based on a comparison of national totals.

-A revised method was adopted for the 2020 compliance assessment modelling in order to account for the large changes in activity between 2019 and 2020.
+A revised method was adopted for the 2020 and 2021 compliance assessment modelling in order to account for the large changes in activity between 2019, 2020 and 2021.